 There are two failure modes when it comes to staying current on AI, and both of them cost you.
 The first is ignoring it entirely and telling yourself you will catch up later - which is a strategy for falling behind while your most capable competitors build advantages you will not see until they are already entrenched.
 The second is subscribing to 15 newsletters, reading every announcement, and spending so much time consuming AI information that you never actually do anything with it.
 Both failure modes produce the same result: no competitive advantage.
 The solution is not consuming more or less AI information.
 It is building a system that surfaces only what requires your attention.

-Why Staying Current on AI Is a Revenue Activity, Not a Learning Activity
+Why Is Staying Current on AI a Revenue Activity?

 My job as a CEO and the job of every founder I advise is to see 12 to 18 months ahead and position the company accordingly.
 Not to react when trends become obvious.
 Not to adopt what competitors are already using.
 To position before the wave arrives so that when it does, you are already built for it and your competitors are still figuring out whether it applies to them.